obsfx/notebook/visitor_design_pattern.md

     }
 ```

-Every object that we will perform operation with the Visitor will derrived from the
+Every object that we will perform operation with the Visitor will be derrived from the
 our 'Alphabet' abstract class and override their own accept method that calls related
 visitor method from the passed Visitor implementation.